“The best I ever saw? Well, that’s an easy one.”

 “All right.
 End of discussion.
 You win.
 There’s no way I can beat that.”

 “The best I got is I did see the Beatles at Shea Stadium.
 I thought that would have been the topper but you got me beat fair and square.”

 “You dudes left me in the dirt,” another guy said.
-“I was going to say I saw Janis at the Fillmore.
+“I was gonna say I saw Janis at the Fillmore.
 I thought that was pretty cool.”

 “It is.
 I saw her with the Who and Jimi Hendrix at the Monterey Pop Festival.”